QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 ### Associating categories to a service shell

 This procedure explains how to add service categories to a 2nd Gen service Shell.
-Service categories associate services to specific domains in CloudShell.
-This is done by associating a service category that includes specific domains to a service.
+Service categories appear in the services catalog and are used to expose services in specific domains in CloudShell.
+This is done by associating a service category that is linked to specific domains to a service shell.

 **To associate service categories to a service shell:**